 The institutional structure of AAN consists of the three co-directors and founders, a Kabul-based core team of analysts and researchers, and a network of contributors with long-standing expertise in the fields of Afghan politics, governance, rule of law, human rights, security, and regional affairs.
 AAN has a permanent office in Kabul.

 AAN’s Advisory Board is made up of prominent personalities who have been, and remain, closely involved in Afghanistan.

-AAN’s Executive Board consists of three co-directors.
+AAN’s Executive Board consists of four co-directors.

 The Executive Board is responsible for AAN’s overall research agenda, management and fund-raising.
 The co-directors also serve as senior analysts and contribute extensively to AAN’s research.

 Sari Kouvo is co-director and co-founder of the Afghanistan Analysts Network.
 She is an international lawyer with a focus on human rights, transitional justice, rule of law, justice reform and gender.

 Besides her engagement with AAN, Sari teaches international law and related subjects at universities in Sweden, Belgium and the UK.

 She has previously worked as Head of Program at the International Centre for Transitional Justice (2007-2011), researcher at Amnesty International (2007), Human Rights and Rule of Law Adviser to the EU Special Representative for Afghanistan (2004-2006) and lecturer at Gothenburg University (1999-2004).

 Sari holds a doctorate in International Law from Gothenburg University (Sweden).
 She has held visiting fellowships at the NATO Defense College (Italy), Kent University (UK), Abo Academy (Finland) and the Australian National University.

 Sari has published extensively on Afghanistan, international law and gender-related subjects.